LinHan-exe/LinHan-exe/README.md

 Hi, I’m Lin Han.
-I’m interested in learning Python and other Computer Languages.
-I'm Currently a High School Sophomore, doing programming as a hobby.
+I am a High School student attending a specialized highschool in NYC.
+I would love to learn new development languages like python and java.
+Sometimes I do gamedev.